josephmidura/JosephMidura/README.md

 ### Hello 👋

 I'm Joe.
 My background is in engineering.
-I like solving problems with math, contributing to open source software, and working with data.
-I'm currently exploring the world of AWS cdk.
+I like solving problems with math, contributing to open source software, and building data infrastructure.
+I'm currently exploring the uses of AWS cdk.

 <!--#### Find me around the web: